drewrodrigues/gruntFrontEnd/README.md

 # gruntFrontEnd
-A way to structure your website, to standardize and increase productivity when creating websites.
+A way to structure, standardize and increase productivity when creating websites.

 :white_check_mark: SCSS -> CSS conversion